martineh/convolution_driver/README.md

 Adding a new CNN model is as easy as adding a new file to the `cnn` folder following the format of already existing ones.

 ## Adding new hardware
-1. Add a new file in the `cache-arch` folder following the template.
+1. Add a new file in the `cache-arch` folder following the `cache-TEMPLATE` file.
-2. Add a new file in the `SIMD-arch` folder following the template.
+2. Add a new file in the `SIMD-arch` folder following the `SIMD-TEMPLATE` file.

 ## How to cite
 Pending